+Westerlies have diminished over the central Pacific in the most recent pentad.

-Broad westerly anomalies likewise continue to be observed over the central equatorial Pacific.
-850-hPa Zonal Wind Anomalies (m s-1) Westerly anomalies (orange/red shading) represent anomalous west-to-east flow
+850-hPa Zonal Wind Anomalies (m s-1) Westerly anomalies (orange/red shading) represent anomalous west-to-east flow Easterly anomalies (blue shading) represent anomalous east-to-west flow

-Easterly anomalies (blue shading) represent anomalous east-to-west flow MJO activity was observed during March, but the signal rapidly broke down by early April.
+MJO activity was observed during March, but the signal rapidly broke down by early April.
 The MJO was active again during late April and May.
 Westward moving variability, including TC activity over the Pacific and equatorial Rossby waves, weakened the signal during June.
 A weak intraseasonal signal re-emerged during mid to late July.

-More recently in August, widespread westerly anomalies have developed over the Pacific basin, due in part to TC activity.
+More recently in August, widespread westerly anomalies developed over the Pacific basin, due in part to TC activity.
+These westerlies have weakened substantially over the past week.
+An equatorial Rossby wave propagated over the central Pacific during the first half of August.